XJoshua/LifeSocialTree/README.md

-# LuckCampany
+# LifeSocialTree
-A Luck-Be-A-Landlord-like Game
+A Game for GGJ china online